sergey-ss-solovyov/frontend-project-lvl1/README.md

 ### about apps
 "Brain games" is a set of five arithmetic console games special to boost your mind.

-All games list by the name:
+All avaliable games list by their names:
 - brain-calc
 - brain-even
 - brain-gcd